 One of the biggest booking agent companies out there is Evolve Vacation Rental Network.
 This group is wonderful because they don't just pick up the phones, they also manage your listings.
 If you don't know how to set up an Airbnb, VRBO, or HomeAway listing account very well then you're going to be in trouble because that's where all the bookings come from.
 These people have already figured them all out and they'll manage it for you.

-This is above and beyond the normal bookkeeping of a property management system.
-You now have to deal with what’s called “occupancy taxes”.
-This is what hotels and motels have been dealing with as long as it’s been in place.
+Short term vacation rentals require more robust bookkeeping above and beyond a typical property management system because of "occupancy taxes".
+This is what hotels and motels have been dealing with as long as it's been in place.
 12.5% to 13% is normal.
 This gets paid above and beyond what you get paid.
-You can charge this to the guest so it’s not going to be an expense to you, but you do have to pay the government what you collect.
+You can charge this to the guest so it's not going to be an expense to you, but you do have to pay the government on what you collect.

 Other Benefits of a Vacation Rental